-Operating expenses increased \$2.5 million, or 1.9%, when compared to the prior period of 2020.
-Operating expenses among properties held in both periods declined \$2.2 million or 1.9%, attributed to decreases in certain discretionary costs as a result of the COVID-19 pandemic.
-These costs, which include expenses such as utilities, marketing and maintenance, were most notable at the Account's one hotel property.
-As reflected in the second quarter of 2021, the Account's operating expenses are expected to rise as COVID-19 restrictions ease and businesses are able to operate as normal.
+Operating expenses increased \$3.7 million, or 1.9%, when compared to the prior period of 2020.
+Operating expenses among properties held in both periods remained relatively flat.
+As reflected in the second and third quarters of 2021, the Account's operating expenses are expected to rise as COVID-19 restrictions ease and businesses are able to operate as normal.